lindavr/Docs/readme.md

 -  examples of **embedding video** using an iframe
 -  general **instructions on the use of docs.microsoft.com extensions**, which can be used for special controls such as buttons and selectors

-## Get started with fork-based contributions
+## Get started using a local repository

 As mentioned earlier, if you are making large contributions or are a Microsoft employee, you will need to make your contributions via a GitHub fork.
 If you're familiar with Git, you may want to just jump to the [Quickstart](#quickstart) section below.
 If you're unfamiliar with Git, you may want to review some of the resources provided in the [Resources](#resources) section below before beginning, then begin at the [Step-by-step](#step-by-step) section.

 #### Quickstart
-Once you've configured your GitHub account, installed a client Git tool (such as [Git Bash](https://git-scm.com/downloads)), and created your own fork of the repository, you can use the following general steps to start contributing to the repo:
+Once you've configured your GitHub account, installed a client Git tool (such as [Git Bash](https://git-scm.com/downloads)), and created your own fork of the repository you will be contributing to, you can use the following general steps to create a pull request that contains your proposed contributions:

 1. Clone your forked repository